What are you looking for?

 Theoretical and practical workshop on how social networks have changed the way we plan and share trips.

-FORMATION: Alex Araujo DATES: From January to March | ADDRESSED TO: Baccalaureate and training cycles | DURATION: 1 / 1,5 h | FORMAT: FORMAT: Attended. | PLACES: 25 students
+FORMATION: Alex Araujo DATES: From January to March | ADDRESSED TO: Baccalaureate and training cycles | DURATION: 1 / 1,5 h | PLACES: 20 students

 New ways to travel.
 What will tourism be like in the coming years?

-FORMATION: Joana Mir | ADDRESSED TO: Baccalaureate and training cycles | PLACES: 30 students
+FORMATION: Joana Mir | DURATION: 1h / 1'5h | ADDRESSED TO: Baccalaureate and training cycles | PLACES: 30 students

-Destination Branding: Why is tourism marketing so relevant in 2024?
+Destination branding: tourism marketing in 2025

 FORMATION: Joana Mir | ADDRESSED TO: Baccalaureate and training cycles | DURATION: 1/1,5 hours |PLACES: 30 students